edgelesssys/constellation/README.md

 * Pull requests are welcome!
 You need to agree to our [Contributor License Agreement][cla-assistant].
 * Please follow the [Code of Conduct](/CODE_OF_CONDUCT.md).

+> **Warning**
-* ⚠️ Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to security@edgeless.systems.
+> Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to security@edgeless.systems.

 ## License